alphabetworkers/alphabetworkersunion.org/frontend/content/press/releases/company-settles-after-nlrb-charge-google-fiber.en.md

 _Press contact: press@alphabetworkersunion.org_

-**(Kansas City, MO)—** On Tuesday, July 12, 2022, Alphabet Workers Union-Communication Workers of America Local 1400 (AWU-CWA) filed an Unfair Labor  Practice Charge against BDS Connected Solutions LLC with a Google Fiber union worker.
+**(Kansas City, MO)—** On Tuesday, July 12, 2022, Alphabet Workers Union-Communication Workers of America Local 1400 (AWU-CWA) filed an Unfair Labor Practice charge against BDS Connected Solutions LLC with a Google Fiber union worker.
 The involved worker, Matt Beck, was eligible for a 4% raise effective May 18, 2022.
 When the raise was not given, management told Matt that union members are no longer eligible for raises.
 A ULP charge was filed and today, on August 23, 2022, BDS Connected Solutions
 LLC settled, and the worker received their earned 4% raise and missed backpay.